Sustainable, affordable housing

 As a tenant on the Danish housing market you have rights - read more about them here!

-- If you pay too much rent, you can get help to lower your rent and get refunded here.
+- Rent Guide can help you if you pay too much rent and you can get help to lower your rent and get refunded here.

 Hellerup Styling specializes in fully furnishing and decorating houses and apartments for expats.